Engineering Webinar Series: All 12 Webinars

 Overhead Conductor Characteristics (Oct.
 10)

 The purpose of distribution lines is to move energy from one place to another through conductors; the key to reliable, safe, and efficient design is having a good working knowledge of overhead conductors.
-Therefore, we will address electrical and mechanical properties of primary overhead conductors.
+Therefore, you will discuss electrical and mechanical properties of primary overhead conductors.

 Designing Underground for New Subdivisions (Nov.
 14)

 Designing underground distribution differs from designing overhead distribution in terms of resiliency of the system.
-We will review common underground design criteria such as methods for design in underground subdivisions and commercial developments; routing of cable systems; and use of conduit, burial depth, and common errors in design.
-We will also address single contingency outage and overcurrent protection scheme along with limiting factors of system components.
+You will review common underground design criteria such as methods for design in underground subdivisions and commercial developments; routing of cable systems; and use of conduit, burial depth, and common errors in design.
+You will also learn about single contingency outage and overcurrent protection scheme along with limiting factors of system components.

 Interconnection of Distributed Generation (Dec.
 12)